chanderm/couchbase-lite-tutorial-net/README.md

 # Couchbase Lite .NET tutorial app

 This repo contains the iOS and Android HellCBL application used in the [tutorial for Couchbase Lite .NET](http://developer.couchbase.com/mobile/develop/training/build-first-net-app/index.html).
 The tutorial shows how to bring the Couchbase Lite NuGet package into your app, create a database, and do basic CRUD operations.
 To focus on using Couchbase Lite, the app is highly simplified and provides only console output in the simulator.
-(There's no UI output other than a plain white background screen).
+(There's no UI output other than a plain black background screen).

 ## Downloading and running the tutorial app